SOP stands for standard operating procedure. But don’t let the fancy acronym fool you – they are so much more than just your average training how-to!

 Similar to a choose your own adventure, the flow chart format leads you through what to do based on the given circumstances.

 Not all processes are going to be as simple as you run through a list of action items.
 Sometimes, there are still variables that you need to take into account.
+And the person performing the task will need to assess and react to these variables in real-time.

 By giving a canned response to possible variables, this format standardizes when exactly you should do what.
 And takes into accounts that depending on what else is happening, not every step might need to happen.